Learn German in Cologne: Teaching

 The German school system in Cologne (Koln) is based on the Common European Framework of Reference for Languages.
 The six language levels quantified under the European Common Framework of language levels from A1 to C2 are offered.

 A placement test before the start of the course determines your current language level, and you will then be put into the appropriate course level.
-In general, courses for beginners (A0 level) start every three to six weeks, whilst participants with previous language knowledge can start a course on most Mondays of the year.
+In general, courses for beginners (A0 level) start once a month, whilst participants with previous language knowledge can start a course on most Mondays of the year.

 Classes across all levels cover the four core skills of speaking, listening, reading and writing, with plenty of grammar and vocabulary work included, in order to develop all the essential German language skills.